 Advice: Rent a car, and stay on the outskirts of Vegas, either in the Henderson or Summerlin areas.
 Head to the Strip when you want to, but enjoy some peace and quiet back at your off-Strip hotel.
 In Henderson, the gay-friendly Green Valley Ranch Resort is within a short drive of the gay beach and recreational activities at Lake Mead.
 In or near Summerlin, on LV's far west side, you can choose among the ritzy J.W.
 Marriott, the chic and hip Red Rock Casino Resort, or the more affordable but still pleasant Suncoast Hotel.
 Out here, there's a bounty of high-end restaurants and shops, and you're close to great hiking at Red Rock Canyon and - a bit farther afield - Mt.
 Charleston.

-Another good luxury bet that puts you out in nature is the Hilton Lake Las Vegas Resort, which opened in 2013 in place of the former Ravella, which was prior to that the Ritz-Carlton.
+Another good luxury bet that puts you out in nature is the Hilton Lake Las Vegas Resort, which on the site of the former Ravella, which was prior to that the Ritz-Carlton.
+Also in this same area, the beautiful Westin Lake Las Vegas Resort & Spa is a gorgeous compound with a stellar spa and some great dining options.

 Profile D: The Non-Gamer: An increasingly common presence in Las Vegas, you're the kind of traveler who loves hanging out on the Strip to see shows, eat well, and shop, but you have no interest in gambling and would still rather spend your nights at a slightly quieter though still attractive property.